Optimization of the Generalized Covariance Estimator in Noncausal Processes: Estimation of mixed causal and noncausal processes by the GCov estimator

-where $[A_{1},A_{2}]=A$ and $[A^{1^{\prime}},A^{2^{\prime}}]^{\prime}=A^{-1}$.\\
+where $[A_{1},A_{2}]=A$ and $[A^{1\prime},A^{2\prime}]^{\prime}=A^{-1}$. \\

-From equation (9), we can see that $Y_{1,t}^*$ and $Y_{2,t}^*$ are, respectively, purely causal and purely noncausal processes.
-Hence, these two components can be interpreted as the causal and noncausal components of the process $Y_t$.\\ In addition, \cite{gourieroux2017noncausal} show that:
+In Equation (5), it is evident that $Y_{1,t}^*$ and $Y_{2,t}^*$ represent the purely causal and purely noncausal components of the processes, respectively.
+Consequently, these two components can be interpreted as the causal and noncausal elements of the process $Y_t$.
+For the mixed causal and noncausal framework $VAR(p)$, with $p \geq 2$, the extension can be achieved by utilizing the companion form and rewriting the process as mixed causal and noncausal VAR(1) (\cite{gourieroux2017noncausal}).\\

-Exploiting the moment condition (12) may yield a suitable VAR($n_1, n_2, p$) estimator.
-However, distinguishing between mixed models ($n_{1}, n-n_{1}$) and ($n-n_{1},n_{1}$) based solely on linear second-order moments of the component series of $Y_t$ is not possible (\cite{gourieroux2017noncausal}).
-In this regard, nonlinear covariance-based conditions can be used to identify the model, as long as the error terms $u_t$ are serially independent (\cite{chan2006note}).
-This led to the development of the $Gcov17$ and $Gcov22$ estimators by \cite{gourieroux2017noncausal} and \cite{gourieroux2022generalized}, respectively.
-In particular, the estimator $Gcov22$ aims to minimize

-where $H$ is the highest selected lag, $\hat{\Gamma}(h)$ is the sample autocovariance between $a_{j}(Y_{t} - \Theta Y_{t-1})$ and $a_{k}(Y_{t-h} - \Theta Y_{t-h-1})$, and $a_{k}$, $j,k=1 \dots, K$ are a set of the element by element functions which depends on the series of interest.
-In particular, $a_{k}$ are linear and nonlinear transformations of the error term, and they have to be twice continuously differentiable with respect to $\Theta$.
-For the asymptotic normality of $GCov22$, finite fourth moments of $a(u_t)$ are needed (see \cite{gourieroux2022generalized}).\\ The matrix in (13) is diagonalizable, with a trace equal to the sum of its eigenvalues, which are the squares of the canonical correlations between $a_{j}(Y_{t} - \Theta Y_{t-1})$ and $a_{k}(Y_{t} - \Theta Y_{t-1})$.\\ On the other hand, the estimate provided by $Gcov17$ minimizes:

-where $diag(\hat{\gamma}(0))$ is the matrix with only the diagonal elements of $\hat{\Gamma}(0)$.
-The objective functions (13) and (14) are multivariate portmanteau tests statistics, examined in \cite{cubadda2011testing}.\\ Note that for $VAR(n_1, n_2, p)$ processes with $p \geq 2$, we can use the companion matrix to rewrite the process as $VAR(n_1, n_2, 1)$ so that the estimators (13) and (14) can easily be applied to the new representation of the model.\\ The $GCov$ estimator (13) is consistent, and asymptotically normally distributed when the 4th-order moments of $a(u_t)$ are finite.
-It is also semi-paremetrically efficient because of the optimal choice of weights $\widehat{\Gamma}(0)^{-1}$ in the objective function (13).
-Its semi-parametric efficiency is achieved by an appropriate choice of weights $\widehat{\Gamma}(0)^{-1}$ in the objective functions (13).
-Moreover, it is a one-step estimator.

-The GCov estimator (14) has similar properties except for semi-parametric efficiency.
-Its advantage is in application to high dimensional matrices when $K$ and $n$ are large, because the objective functions (14) does not require the inversion of $\hat{\Gamma}(0)$ matrices.
+Note that mixed causal and noncausal processes have an alternative multiplicative representation (\cite{lanne2011noncausal}), \cite{hecq2016identification}, \cite{gourieroux2016filtering}, \cite{lanne2013noncausal}), \cite{nyberg2014forecasting}, and \cite{cubadda2023detecting}).
+In the univariate framework, the two representations overlap, allowing transitioning between them (\cite{hecq2022spectral}).
+However, in the multivariate framework, as emphasized by \cite{davis2020noncausal}, \cite{rygh2022causal}, \cite{cubadda2023detecting}, and \cite{gourieroux2022nonlinear}, the alternative multiplicative representation does not always exist and covers only a subset of mixed causal and noncausal processes.
+This makes the specification in equation (3) more general compared to the multiplicative representation.
+Therefore, this paper does not consider the alternative multiplicative representation.